nickyhajal/world-domination-summit/_content/register.md

 # WDS is growing!
 For the first time in history, we're inviting everyone to join us for an all-new experience called WDS Connect.

 Our main stage (now called "360") experience is sold out, but you can still participate in dozens of meetups, group conversations, and even a spectactular closing party at the end of the week.
-Click the button below for all the details.
+WDS Connect tickets are now on sale, but with limited availability.

 <a href="/connect" class="button">WDS Connect &rarr;</a>